matloff/revisit/README.md

 ### The **revisit** package

 The package is aimed to help remedy such problems with data/statistics.
+In one sense, it might be termed a *statistical audit*, allowing users to check the statistical analyses of the original authors of a study, but it really is much more.
+In our referring to "users" below, keep in mind that this could mean various kinds of people, such as:

+* The various authors of the study, during the period when the study is being conducted.
+The package will facilitate collaboration among the authors at that time.

+* Reviewers of a manuscript on the study, presented for possible publication.
+The package will facilitate the reviewers' checking of the statistical analyses in the paper, not only verifying the steps but, even more importantly, allowing the reviewer to explore alternative analyses.

+* Other scientists, who are reading a published paper on the study.
+The package will facilitate these scientists also trying various alternative analyses.

 It has two main aspects:

 *  It makes it easier and more convenient for the user to explore the